As influencer marketing grows, so does the jargon used to describe it. Here’s a quick guide to some commonly used terms.

 A way of measuring performance that evaluates the effectiveness of your investment.
 For example, if you invest 5,000 in an influencer marketing campaign, you’ll want to measure how well it performed in order to optimize your strategy.

-This is one of the fields you’ll see when using trackings to monitor Instagram story performance in the Reports product.
+This is one of the fields you’ll see when using manual analysis to record Instagram story performance in the Reports product.
 It refers to the number of times users tap on the location, hashtag, mention, or product stickers in your story.

-Another Instagram metric that you’ll see in your tracking results.
+This is a private metric that an influencer can share with you to add to a report.
 As the name suggests, this is when users swipe up to see the link that was included in the story.

 Instagram doesn’t offer many options for adding links to posts, and the bio section is best used for landing pages.
 Due to this, swipe ups are a popular way for companies to give users direct access to the product they are advertising.